oracle/odpi/doc/src/public_functions/dpiMsgProps.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **props** -- a reference to the message properties from which the enqueue time is to be retrieved.
+    **props** [IN] -- a reference to the message properties from which the enqueue time is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a pointer to a :ref:`dpiTimestamp<dpiTimestamp>` structure, which will be populated upon successful completion of this function.
+    **value** [OUT] -- a pointer to a :ref:`dpiTimestamp<dpiTimestamp>` structure, which will be populated upon successful completion of this function.

 .. function:: int dpiMsgProps_getExceptionQ(dpiMsgProps \*props, \